chalk-ai/bubbline/README.md

 # Bubbline

-Fork of the [bubbline package](https://github.com/knz/bubbline) from cockroachdb.
-To fix build issues and add highlighting.
+Fork of the [bubbline](https://github.com/knz/bubbline) package from cockroachdb: fixes build issues with new go releases and adds highlighting.

 An input line editor for line-oriented terminal applications.

-Based off the [bubbletea](https://github.com/charmbracelet/bubbletea) library.
+Based off the bubbletea library.

 ## Features of the line editor